UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >
 >Answer 1: Yes, Well kind of, depends.
 If you're using a CPU with hyperthreading you can try disabling hyperthreading in software for the single application
 >
->Example i have a 6 CPU that has 12 total threads.
+>Example i have a 6 core CPU that has 12 total threads.
 If i check `cat /sys/devices/system/cpu/cpu*/topology/thread_siblings_list | sort | uni` I can see the first value (on the left side) i see is 0, now if i follow this list down i get 0,1,2,3,4,5 (this is 6 cores) So in steam if i set `WINE_CPU_TOPOLOGY=6:0,1,2,3,4,5 %command%` I have told the application i only have 6 cores & have sucessfully locked the process onto the specified cores.
 > I've done the testing for this and this leads to a 5% performance improvement in Metro 2033 running under Proton and around 1% performance difference in windows gpu benchmarks running under Proton.
+>
+>(Your results may differ / Be more dramatic as i'm running a highly modified linux kernel & OS tuned for gaming.)

 # More performance outside of Proton:
 > **Important Note**: This section might be broken off into it's own repository, With much more information.
 (Or deleted)